Still, even if you do everything right, you can still break down!

-If a tire fails while driving, slow down gradually and look for a safe place to pull over.
-Look for a level place as far off the road as possible. you want to be safe when you jack the car up!
+If a tire fails while driving, BE SAFE!
+Slow down gradually and look for a safe place to pull over.
+Look for a safe, level place as far off the road as possible.
+You want to be safe when you jack the car up!

 Hopefully you are prepared and know where your jack is, and have air in your spare tire.

 Open the hood so other cars can tell you're broken down..
-Put on your hazard flashers.
+BE SAFE: Put on your hazard flashers.

-It's a good idea to put a brick, rock, log, almost anything behind one of the good tires to keep it from rolling.
+It's a good idea to put a brick, rock, log, almost anything behind one of the good tires as a safe measure, to keep it from rolling.
 It's a good idea to put a piece of plywood or a board under the jack if you're on dirt or grass.
+A jack isn't safe on a soft surface!

 When ABS was first introduced a trend was noticed: rear end collisions actually INCREASED in cars with 4 wheel antilock brakes.
 The theory was that the noise and vibration they make "freaked out" drivers, who released the brake, then rear ended the car in front of them.

 MY ADVICE: Get out on an open stretch of road with no one around and try stopping as hard as you can a few times.
-Get used to the "ABS experience" so it won't freak you out if the ABS system activates in a panic stop.
+Get used to the "ABS experience" so it won't freak you out if the ABS system activate and you can be safe in a panic stop.

 Another danger is cruise control in the rain.
-If it strarts to rain, turn off your cruise control.
+If it strarts to rain, BE SAFE!
+TURN OFF THE CRUISE CONTROL!!!

 WHY?